http417/ReactNativeFoodApp/README.md

  1) need to implement complete set of unit tests.
 Currently I just have basic unit tests on the reducers.
  2) PropType Checking: for my store data structures e.g. categoryDetails, I use dynamic string keys, and I'm not sure yet how to validate these.
+ 3) I"m not sure how the redux-persist library works yet.
+TBD

 ** Clean Code Standards
  1) styling is littered throughout - very messy